-The map below, circa 1949 - 1970 identifies that the site had at that time been cleared of
+The map below, circa 1949 - 1970 identifies that the site had at that time been cleared of buildings, but still retained the rectangular curtilage.

 Whilst the Council acknowledge that the site is currently free of permanent buildings, it is evident that there was a building on the site, up until a timeframe between 1949 and 1970 and it is highly likely that this was residential in nature.